Skip to main content

 Breast Screening

 Breast screening is a method of detecting breast cancer at a very early stage.
-The NHS Breast Screening Programme provides screening every three years for all women in the UK aged 50-70.
-You'll normally get your first invite for breast screening between the ages of 50 and 53.
-Then you'll be invited every 3 years until you turn 71.
+The NHS Breast Screening provides screening every three years for all women aged 50-70.
+You'll normally get your first invite for breast screening between the ages of 50-53.
+Then every 3 years until you turn 71.

-If you're a trans man, trans woman or are non -binary you may be invited automatically, or you may need to your GP Surgery or call the local breast screening service to ask for an appointment.
+Trans man, trans woman and non-binary people may also get an invite.
+You may need to call your GP Surgery or breast screening for an appointment.

 For more information on breast screening, please visit www.nhs.uk/breast-screening

-Bowel cancer is the third most common cancer in the UK, and the second leading cause of cancer deaths, with over 16,000 people dying from it each year.
-Screening aims to detect bowel cancer at an early stage when treatment is more likely to be effective.
+Bowel cancer is the third most common cancer in the UK.
+The second leading cause of cancer deaths, with over 16,000 people dying each year.
+Screening aims to find bowel cancer at an early stage.
+When treatment is more like to be effective.

-Bowel cancer screening is offered to everyone aged 54-74 every 2 years.
-It will soon be available for everyone aged 50-74 years old, so you may be sent a home test kit if you're aged 50 or over.
+Bowel cancer screening offers screening to everyone age 54-74 every 2 years.
+It will soon be available for everyone aged 50-74 years old.
+Which includes a home test kit if you're aged 50 or over.

-For more infomation on bowel screening, please visit www.nhs.co.uk/bowel-screening
+For more information on bowel screening, please visit www.nhs.co.uk/bowel-screening

 Women's Health

-Women need to be aware of many health issues, but one of the most significant is breast cancer – the most common cancer in the UK.
+Women need to be aware of many health issues.
+The most significant is breast cancer, the most common cancer in the UK.

 Each year, about 46,000 women get breast cancer.
-Most of them are aged over 50, but younger women (and in rare cases men) can also get breast cancer.
-Its exact cause is not understood, but many factors increase the risk of developing it, including a family history of breast cancer.
+Most are 50 and over, but younger women can also get breast cancer.
+With rare cases of men also getting breast cancer.
+Its exact cause is not understood.
+But many factors raise the risk of developing it.
+Including, a family history of breast cancer.

 Men's Health

-The most commonly diagnosed male cancer in the UK is prostate cancer – each year, some 35,000 cases are diagnosed, and 10,000 men die from it.
+The most common diagnosed male cancer in the UK is prostate cancer.
+Each year, about 35,000 men get prostate cancer and 10,000 men die from it.
 The prostate is a gland at the base of the bladder.
 Early stages may cause no symptoms, but symptoms include problems with your ‘water works’.
-Men most at risk are those aged over 45 with a blood relative who has had it, Afro-Caribbean men aged over 45; and all men aged over 50.
+Men most at risk are 45 and over with a relative diagnosed with it.
+Afro-Caribbean men aged over 45 and all men aged over 50.

-If you are concerned about your risk, talk to your GP.
-They may offer you a simple blood test called a PSA (prostate specific antigen) which might provide a marker for this disease.
-For information about the test, and treatment for prostate cancer, see the Prostate Cancer Risk Management information at www.cancerscreening.nhs.uk.
-Men aged 40-60 can have their overall health and fitness checked at well man clinics - ask about these at your GP surgery.
+If you have a concern about your risk, talk to your GP.
+They may offer you a simple blood test called a PSA (prostate specific antigen).
+Which might offer a marker for this disease.
+For information about the test, and treatment for prostate cancer.
+See the Prostate Cancer Risk Management information at www.cancerscreening.nhs.uk.
+Men aged 40-60 can have their overall health and fitness checked at wellman clinics.
+Ask about these at your GP surgery.

 Be Cancer Aware